ginomeee/IT154L/README.md

 ***
 Under the class of Dr. William Rey

+### *Updated* Prerequisites for Windows:
+- Dev-C++

+## The section below is deprecated.
+It has a tendency not to work on Windows installs without the proper DLL.
 ### Prerequisites for Windows:
 - Install the [g++ compiler](https://sourceforge.net/projects/mingw/) or any compiler that can compile C++
 - Any editor / IDE.
 I personally use [Atom](https://atom.io/).